OMNI LAW

 Termination and unwinding

-Common JV pitfalls we prevent
+Common JV pitfalls we help clients avoid

 - Vague IP ownership clauses that produce disputes when the joint development becomes valuable